 As an insurance broker, we help a lot of business owners who are looking to set up a group health insurance plan for their team.
 One of the most confusing aspects of the decision process is figuring out the best type of group health insurance plan.

 Each type of Group health insurance plan works in a slightly different way.
 It is good to understand the differences, and what each of the names stands for.
+It can also help to better understand the costs for small business health insurance plans.
 Here are the most common types of group health insurance plans that are available.

 Health Maintenance Organization (HMO)

 A Health maintenance organization will offer a list of providers that are covered with your insurance and will usually require that you choose a primary care physician or provider.

 This primary care provider is then responsible for coordinating all of your healthcare needs.
 With a limited network of providers and having a primary care provider this helps to keep the HMO premium costs lower.

 If you need to see a specialist under an HMO plan, you’ll need to go see your primary care provider for a referral first before you can visit the specialist.